20 zip codes·Updated June 2026

 4 Bedroom$2,960/mo

-About the Cincinnati Rental Market
+About the Cincinnati rental market

-Cincinnati has more Fortune 500 companies than you'd expect — Procter & Gamble, Kroger, Fifth Third Bank, Western & Southern.
-That corporate base creates stable rental demand.
-Over-the-Rhine (OTR) has gentrified dramatically and gets premium rents now.
-Hyde Park and Mount Adams are established premium areas.
-Neighborhoods like Price Hill and Avondale are earlier stage and offer better cash flow economics.
-The Ohio side and the Kentucky side (Covington, Newport) are technically the same metro but different markets with different laws.
-For investors, Cincinnati offers Midwest affordability with more economic diversity than a lot of its peers.
-The neighborhoods are distinct and the rent spread is wide, so knowing the specific area matters.
+Cincinnati has more Fortune 500 companies than you'd expect: Procter & Gamble, Kroger, Fifth Third Bank, Western & Southern.
+That base creates stable rental demand.
+Over-the-Rhine (OTR) gentrified hard and gets premium rents now.
+Hyde Park and Mount Adams are established premium.
+Neighborhoods like Price Hill and Avondale are earlier stage with better cash flow math.
+The Ohio side and the Kentucky side (Covington, Newport) are technically the same metro but operate as different markets with different laws.
+Midwest affordability with more economic diversity than most of its peers.
+The neighborhoods are distinct, the rent spread is wide.
+Specific area matters more than usual.

-Related Guides
+Related guides